litmuschaos/v1-litmus-docs/docs/disk-loss.md

 ## Details

--   In this experiment, the external disk is detached from the node for a period equal to the TOTAL_CHAOS_DURATION.
+-   In this experiment, the external disk is detached from the node for a period equal to the `TOTAL_CHAOS_DURATION`.
+-   This chaos experiment is supported on GKE and AWS platforms.
 -   If the disk is created as part of dynamic persistent volume, it is expected to re-attach automatically.
 The experiment re-attaches the disk if it is not already attached.
--   This chaos experiment is supported on GKE and AWS platforms.
-Note: This is the case especially with backing stores.
-However, the remount of disk is a manual step that the user has to perform.
+<b>Note: This is the case especially with mounted disk.
+However, the remount of disk is a manual step that the user has to perform.<b>

 ## Integrations